No-go Theorem of Purification

+This has an important implication.
+The optimal compression operation $U$ should be chosen such that in equation (\ref{eq:output_purity}), the larger elements get the largest possible weights.
+Considering $ \weigt_z\leq 1 $ and that $\sum_{z=1}^{2\dimHB}\weigt_z =\dimHB$, the weights of the first $ d $ elements of $\bar{\lambda}\left( \rho_{T,A} \right)$ should be one and the rest should be zero.
+This indicates that the matrix elements of the optimal operation are either zero or one.
+Note that any unitary operations that its matrix elements are only zero or one, can only have a single non-zero element in each row or column because it has to preserve the norm.
+This means that the operation would be a permutation matrix. \end{proof}

-This lemma indicates that, there exists an optimal purification such that starting from a diagonal density matrix, the purification operation keeps the density matrix diagonal and only the order of diagonal elements would change.
+This lemma indicates that, there exists an optimal compression such that starting from a diagonal density matrix, the compression operation keeps the density matrix diagonal and only the order of diagonal elements would change.
 Note that this permutation is not unique.
-One clear choice is the sort operations, i.e. the operation that sorts $ \lambda_i $.
+One clear choice is the sort operations, i.e. the operation that sorts the eigenvalues of the density matrix, $ \lambda_i $s.
 We will use the sort operation for the rest of this paper.

+The following two theorems establish two limitations imposed by unitarity of the compression operations.
+Note that the compression operation acts between two subsystems, one of which is the target element.
+The other element could be the reset qubit or a combination of reset and some of the computation qubits (as in the recursive HBAC technique).
+For simplicity, we refer to the second subsystem as the auxiliary subsystem and use subscript $A$ to refer to it.

 Now we proceed to the no-go theorem for the two qubit purification setting.